Kayode Oladele: Legal and political career

 Oladele worked for several years as an associate partner in the law offices of the Detroit, Michigan based, Benjamin Whitfield Jr. & Associates PC.

 Oladele represented the plaintiffs in an international human rights violation case brought by a group of Nigerians including the mover of Nigeria's independence motion in 1956, Anthony Enahoro and Hafsat Abiola-Costello, daughter of the presumed winner of Nigeria's 1993 Presidential election, M.K.O.
 Abiola against a former military ruler in Nigeria, Gen. Abdusalami Abubakar before a United States' Federal Court in Chicago, Illinois.
-The protracted human rights abuse and extra-judicial killing litigation which went up to the US Supreme Court (on appeal) was eventually settled in 2008 by the Federal Government of Nigeria under the administration of late President Umaru Musa Yar'Adua.
+The protracted human rights abuse and extrajudicial killing litigation which went up to the US Supreme Court (on appeal) was eventually settled in 2008 by the Federal Government of Nigeria under the administration of late President Umaru Musa Yar'Adua.

 In 2009, he was appointed by the then President of Nigeria, Umaru Musa Yar'Adua to liaise with the relevant United States authorities with regard to the Halliburton bribery investigation.
 In 2010, he was appointed by the Government of Nigeria to hold watching brief in the criminal trial of Umar Farouk Abdulmutallab, popularly referred to as the "Underwear Bomber", who was convicted of attempting to detonate plastic explosives hidden in his underwear while on board Northwest Airlines Flight 253 from Amsterdam to Detroit on Christmas Day, 2009.